Why some people need to continue running an old OS

 When Chrome OS was first released, the only way to store files was either on a small local drive or remotely on Google Drive.
 However support for other file systems has been added to Chrome OS through the File System Provider API.
 While this API doesn’t directly support any particular file system, it does allow third party developers to add support for many alternative systems.

-Unfortunately there is one annoying bug in the File System Provider API that for some reason Google seems to be in no hurry to fix (the bug report was first filed over 2 years ago).
+Unfortunately there is one annoying bug in both the File System Provider API and the built-in SMB/CIFS client that for some reason Google seems to be in no hurry to fix.
 The native File app in Chrome OS can always access a remote file system.
 But the Chrome browser itself cannot.
-What this means is if you find a file on a website that you want to save, Chrome will only give you two choices – the local “Download” folder on your machine and Google Drive.
-Your remote file system won’t be an option.
+What this means is if you find a file on a website that you want to save, the Chrome “Save” dialog box will only give you two choices – the local “Download” folder on your machine and Google Drive.
+A remote file system won’t be an option.
 This means you have to download the file locally and then open the File app to transfer the file to your remote file system (highly annoying).
-Oddly enough you are able to upload a file from your remote file system to a website in most cases (flash based upload apps seem to be the exception, but at least these are slowly going away).
+Oddly enough you are able to upload a file from your remote file system to a website in most cases.
 So adding an attachment to GMail thankfully works.

 Finally no discussion about file management would be complete without addressing the issue of backup.
 While each situation is different, in most cases you want to accomplish three things with a backup system.
 The first is you want to get copies of your files off site (in case your house burns down and/or your online account is closed or hacked).
 The second is ideally you want to make additional copies and store them over time (in case you find you suddenly need something you accidentally deleted last week or last month).
 Finally both these things should happen automatically.